Our Approach to Teaching the Curriculum

 The National Curriculum dictates WHAT needs to be taught, we decide HOW it is taught.

 Our approach is Topic based.
 We believe that linking subjects together under a common theme gives learning in the classroom a context, and motivates the children.
 Therefore, Science, Geography and History content is divided into a ‘cycle’ of topics.
 English is taught using the 'Talk for Writing' approach.
 Some areas of the curriculum will not fit the topic outline and will therefore be taught discretely.

 In addition to English and Mathematics, children are taught to develop their skills, understanding and creativity in Science, Computing, History, Geography, Design Technology, Music, Art, Physical Education and Religious Education (which is based on the locally agreed syllabus).
-Additionally, Spanish is taught from Year 1 onwards.
+Additionally, French is taught from Year 1 onwards.

 The Foundation Stage Classes plan a variety of whole class and structured play activities to develop skills across the Early Years Foundation Stage Profile.
 Practical activities are designed to support: